colinpaicemq/MigratingzPDT/README.md

 - PROGMF
 - SCHEDMF for MFA
 - SCHED00 add NOSYST for TCPIP because there are now more than one program in the job.
-- SHUTCP My tailord shutdown commands-
+- SHUTCP My tailored shutdown commands-
 - VTAM00 - commands executed as part of IPL.
 K A,NONE,L=L700 to make screen rollable by default, and $T CKPTDEF,OPVERIFY=NO fora health check